Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

-Angle-resolved photoemission spectroscopy (ARPES) is a powerful tool to study the electronic structure of materials\cite{Shen1}.
-It has played a key role in discovering three-dimensional topological insulators\cite{Hasan1st,YLChenScience}.
-ARPES can measure not only the energy and momentum of electrons, but also the orbital characters of the measured electronic state by making use of the matrix element effect and polarized light\cite{Shen1}.
-By employing different linearly-polarized incident light ({\it s} or {\it p} polarization, see Supplementary for details), the unique orbital texture of the Bi$_{2}$Se$_{3}$ surface state has been discovered\cite{caoyue1}.
-The SARPES goes one step further to directly probe not only the electron energy and momentum but also its spin state, providing all the relevant information necessary to describe electronic states in a solid\cite{Dil1,Dil2,Shen1}.
-It has been employed to directly reveal the nontrivial spin texture of the topological insulators\cite{Hsieh,Souma,Xu,Pan,Jozwiak,miyamoto,Lanzara}.
-The SARPES, combined with the variable light polarization, has been proposed to be the most suitable experimental tool to directly detect spin-orbital texture predicted in the surface state of the Bi$_{2}$Se$_{3}$ topological insulator\cite{Haijun2,caoyue2}.
-In this report, we present strong evidence of the spin-orbital texture of Bi$_{2}$Se$_{3}$ by our high resolution SARPES with polarization-variable laser light source.
-We demonstrate that, by switching the incident light from {\it p} to {\it s} polarization experimental geometry, the chirality of the spin texture of the upper Dirac cone changes from the left-handed to the right-handed symmetry while it keeps the same right-handed spin texture for the lower Dirac cone.
-For the {\it s} polarization measurements, our SARPES measurements reveal a surprising spin texture: the upper and lower Dirac cones share the same right-handed helical spin texture.
-This is distinct from the normal spin texture in the topological insulators where the chirality of the upper Dirac cone and the lower Dirac cone is opposite.
-These results provide strong experimental evidence for the spin-orbital texture in Bi$_{2}$Se$_{3}$ topological insulator\cite{Haijun2}.
+Angle-resolved photoemission spectroscopy (ARPES) is a powerful tool to study the electronic structure of materials\cite{Shen1} and it has played a key role in discovering three-dimensional topological insulators\cite{Hasan1st,YLChenScience}.
+ARPES can measure not only the energy and momentum of electrons, but also the orbital characters of the measured electronic state\cite{Shen1}.
+Utilizing different linearly-polarized light, different orbital textures of the Bi$_{2}$Se$_{3}$ Dirac surface state can be probed\cite{caoyue1}.
+The spin-resolved ARPES goes one step further to measure not only the electron energy and momentum but also its spin state, providing complete information to describe the electronic states in a solid\cite{Dil1,Dil2,Shen1}.
+It has been employed to directly reveal the nontrivial spin texture of the topological insulators\cite{Hsieh,Souma,Xu,Pan,Jozwiak,miyamoto}.
+The spin-resolved ARPES, combined with the variable light polarization, has been proposed to be a necessary and most suitable experimental tool to detect the spin-orbital texture predicted in the Bi$_{2}$Se$_{3}$ surface state\cite{Haijun2}.
+In this report, we present strong evidence of the spin-orbital texture in Bi$_{2}$Se$_{3}$ by using our newly-developed SARPES system with polarization-variable vacuum ultraviolet (VUV) laser source.
+We demonstrate that, by switching the incident light from {\it p} to {\it s} polarization geometry, the spin texture for the upper Dirac cone changes from the left-handed to the right-handed chirality while it keeps the same right-handed chirality for the lower Dirac cone.
+In particular, in the {\it s} polarization geometry, our SARPES measurements reveal a surprising helical spin texture that the upper and lower Dirac cones share the same right-handed chirality.
+This is distinct from the usual spin texture in the topological insulators where the upper and the lower Dirac cones show opposite spin chirality.
+Our results provide strong experimental evidence for the orbital-selective spin texture in the Bi$_{2}$Se$_{3}$ topological insulator\cite{Haijun2}.\\